programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 When considering how to create our model we have various options about what model to use.
 One option is to use an existing model which has already been trained on a particular task.
 You might for example use the [YOLO](https://pjreddie.com/darknet/yolo/) model.
 This models is trained to predict [bounding boxes](https://computersciencewiki.org/index.php/Bounding_boxes) for a number of different types of object in an image.
 Although this could be a valid starting point, there are a number of limitations to this approach when working with historical material, or for humanities questions.
 Firstly, the data these models were trained on might be very different from the data you are using.
 This can impact the performance of this model on your data, and result in biases towards images in your data which are most similar to the training data used to train that model.
 Another issue is that if you use an existing model without any modification, you are restricted to identifying the labels that the original model was trained on.

 Alternatively, you might start from scratch with a new model.
 Although it is possible to directly define a CNN model yourself by defining the layers you want your model architecture to include, this is usually not where you would start.
 It is often best to start with an existing model architecture.
 The development of new model architectures is an active area of research, with models proving to be well-suited for a range of tasks and data.
-Later, these models can be incorporated into deep learning frameworks.
+Often, these models are then implemented by machine learning frameworks.
+For example, the [Hugging Face](https://huggingface.co/) [Transformers library](https://huggingface.co/docs/transformers/index) implements many of the most popular model architectures.

 Often, we want a balance between starting from scratch and leveraging existing models.
 In this lesson, we show an approach which uses existing model architectures but modifies the model slightly to allow it to predict new labels.
 This model is then trained on new example data so it becomes better suited to the task we want it to perform.
-This is a technique known as ['transfer learning'](https://en.wikipedia.org/wiki/Transfer_learning) which will be explored further in this lesson.
+This is a technique known as ['transfer learning'](https://en.wikipedia.org/wiki/Transfer_learning) which will be explored further in the appendix section of this lesson.

 ## Training